sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

   ``female`` would be nominal.
 So would a person’s name.
 Nominal variable values can also have a numeric value.
 These variables are used most often when importing data which codes values with numbers rather than text.
-For example, a column in a dataset may contain the values 1 for ``male``, and 2 for ``female``.
+For example, a column in a data set may contain the values 1 for ``male``, and 2 for ``female``.
 It is possible to add nice “human-readable” labels to these values with the variable editor (more on this later).